kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 3. Installing packages
 When managing your virtual environments directly you will use a package installer.
 Pip is a common installer for python.
 If your machine does not already have pip installed you can run the [instructions in the python documentation](https://pip.pypa.io/en/stable/installing/#id9).

-Pip installes packages by calling the command below.
+Pip instals packages by calling the command below.
 We can specify the package version by calling the ```package=x.x``` and replace x.x with the respective version.
 ```shell
   pip install package-name package=x.x
   pip install pandas package=0.25.0